simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 ### core
   * Allow `core:PHP` to manipulate the entire state array.
   * IdP initiated login: add compatibility with Shibboleth parameters.

-### metarefresh
-  * The algorithm to compute the fingerprint of the certificate that signed metadata can be specified with the new `validateFingerprintAlgorithm` configuration option.

 ### multiauth
   * Added a `preselect` configuration option to skip authsource selection (#1005).